trptcolin/taking-command-of-the-command-line-workshop/doc/03_stitching_commands_together.md

 - how to redirect output from a command into a file with `>` and `>>`
 - how to use `grep` to search input

-Next, we'll get some practices with permissions and environment variables (two of the most common command line issue areas), while also learning to change files.
+Next, we'll get some practice with permissions (one of the most common command line problem areas), while also learning to change files.

 [unnecessary_cat]: http://porkmail.org/era/unix/award.html